Covid-19 Travel Frequently Asked Questions

 Q. If I catch COVID-19 while travelling are my medical expenses covered?

-A. Yes, if you are travelling and become ill with COVID-19 then you would be covered for emergency medical expenses up to the limit of the policy, provided you were not already ill with COVID-19.
+A. Yes, if you are travelling and become ill with COVID-19 then you would be covered for emergency medical expenses up to the limit of the policy, provided you were not already ill with COVID-19 or awaiting test results for COVID-19 when you booked your trip.
 However, you would not be covered if you are travelling against the advice of a doctor.

 Q. If I catch COVID-19 before I am due to travel and am unable to travel, am I covered for cancellation?